 #14 Didn't Buy Disability Insurance Before Getting Pregnant

 Pregnancy is not a disability, but a complication of pregnancy is.
 You are far more likely to become disabled while pregnant than you were a month before you got pregnant.
-Unfortunately, if you go to buy a policy during the 1st or 2nd trimester, you will discover that pregnancy will be an excluded condition until 30 days after you deliver.
-If you go to buy a policy during the 3rd trimester, you will find that the policy won't be issued at all until 30 days after you deliver.
+Unfortunately, if you go to buy a policy during the first or second trimester, you may find that pregnancy or complications of pregnancy are excluded, postponed, or limited until after delivery.
+If you buy a policy during the third trimester, you will find that the policy may not be issued at all until 30 days after you deliver.
 There is a proper order to this process.
 Buy insurance.
 Then get pregnant.
-Don't screw it up.

 #15 Didn't Pause It During Deployments or Active Duty